numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 This document contains a set of instructions on how to update your codebase to NumPy 2.0 Python API compatible version.
-Most of the changes are trivial, and require the end user to use different name/module to access a given function/constant.
+Most of the changes are trivial, and require the end user to use a different name/module to access a given function/constant.

 Please refer to `NEP 52 <https://numpy.org/neps/nep-0052-python-api-cleanup.html>`_ for more details.